TAMPA BAY LIGHTNING, TAMPA GENERAL HOSPITAL TEAM UP FOR “WE ARE TGH” NIGHTPublished: Apr 23, 2021

-TAMPA BAY – The Tampa Bay Lightning will celebrate “We Are TGH” night, presented by Tampa General Hospital on Thursday, March 5 when they host the Montreal Canadiens at 7 p.m. at AMALIE Arena.
+TAMPA BAY (April 23, 2021) – The Tampa Bay Lightning will host “We Are TGH - Honoring Healthcare Heroes” night, presented by Tampa General Hospital, on Sunday, April 25 when they host the Columbus Blue Jackets at 7 p.m. at AMALIE Arena.

-“The Lightning are very excited to host TGH night at AMALIE Arena,” Lightning chief executive officer Steve Griggs said.
-“Tampa General represents the best in world-class care and is a vital community partner.
+“The Lightning are very excited to host TGH night at AMALIE Arena on Sunday,” Lightning chief executive officer Steve Griggs said.
+“Tampa General Hospital represents the best in world-class care and is a vital community partner, especially during the COVID-19 pandemic.
 We look forward to honoring their team’s commitment to making Tampa Bay a better place to work, live and play.”

-The Tampa Bay Lightning and Tampa General Hospital are two world-class organizations with deep roots in Tampa Bay and a mutual belief in supporting the people of the region.
-The two recently announced a naming rights partnership for the Official Training Facility of the Lightning in Brandon, which is open to the public and home to youth and adult hockey leagues.
-The facility is now known as the TGH Ice Plex.
+The Lightning and Tampa General Hospital are two world-class organizations with deep roots in the community and a mutual belief in supporting the people of the region.
+Last year, the two announced a naming rights partnership for the Official Training Facility of the Lightning, which is now open to the public and home to youth and adult hockey leagues.
+The facility is known as the TGH Ice Plex.